 Blue earrings for your wedding day

-As proven by brides-to-be Lady Diana Spencer and Kate Middleton, there's nothing more timeless than a sapphire ring, but if your engagement ring is a bit more subtle than the famous royal gem, you could opt for some sapphire earrings to add delicate touches of blue to your wedding day.
+You could opt for a pair of powder blue earrings to add delicate touches of blue to your wedding day.
 The great thing about wedding day jewellery is that you can wear the pieces again and again, even after the big day is over.

 Blue flowers can make a lovely addition to a classic floral bouquet.
 Whether it's a natural blue or roses dyed in your shade of choice, this is another great way to add your 'something blue'.
 Why not have your flowers pressed and framed as a keepsake too?

 12 blue roses, from £39.99, Blossoming Gifts

 MORE: Outdoor wedding inspiration for your post-lockdown ceremony

 Blue ribbons for bouquets

 If you like a classic look when it comes to floral bouquets, a dash of blue in the form of a ribbon would work perfectly.
 It's a simple and affordable way to get your 'something blue' into your day without it detracting from your wedding look.

 Blue wedding car

 We haven't all got a blue Jaguar E-Type sitting on the driveway like Harry and Meghan, but when choosing your wedding car, why not go for a shade of blue and arrive like a royal?
 If you go for the classic cream or black, you could always decorate the bonnet with blue wedding ribbons.

 Blue personalised Just Married sign, £15, Etsy